Mrymna/Surgery_procedures/Neuronexus/recovery.md

 ## Next steps

 * Immediately place the probes in the cleaning solution.
 The cleaning protocol can be found [here](cleaning.md).
-The Tergazyme solution will also remove wax remainings attached to the shanks.
+If there are remainings of wax attached to the shanks, dip them in hot water (see cleaning protocol - remove crystals) before putting the probe in the Tergazyme solution.
 * Perfuse the animal if you need histology.